structural-analysis/inelastic-structure/README.md

 - clean and use classes
 - calculate responses in every load increment
 - include hardening and softening
+- write tests for all examples, checking outputs vs inputs.
 - separate loading from structure
 - add plate element
 - dynamic analysis